2i2c-org/docs/about/pricing/comparison.md

 Right to Replicate
 : This depends heavily on the type of infrastructure you are using.
 Most public infrastructure is better than SaaS providers at using technology that is re-usable and community-driven, though the cloud infrastructure itself is often not designed with replication and community-ownership in mind.

+User portability
+: Most large-scale public infrastructure does not deviate much from the open source standards that others use.

 OSS Support
 : Highly-dependent on the organization.
   In practice, very few devops teams spend significant time contributing back to open source communities.